heremaps/here-aws-sar/README.md

 ## HERE Maps APIs with Lambda Proxies
 The below list of HERE Maps APIs each has one Lambda as a proxy.

 `Note: All APIs except Map Image and Map Tile will return JSON response.
 For error scenarios, response JSON will be with 4xx - 5xx response code and details of error.
-For Map Image and MapTile API, success response will return base 64 encoding of map image (not JSON) and for failures, message as error in downloading map will be returned.`
+For Map Image and MapTile APIs, success response will return base 64 encoding of map image (not JSON) and for failures, message as error in downloading map will be returned.`

 ### GeoCode